Fit and Well Logo

 1. Choose a healthy meal option when you book your flight

-I am gluten intolerant (and suffer from coeliac disease), so I always book a "Gluten-Free Meal" (GFML), which is far better than a regular airline meal.
+I am gluten intolerant (and suffer from celiac disease), so I always book a "Gluten-Free Meal" (GFML), which is far better than a regular airline meal.

 It always has fresh salad, grilled or boiled veggies, fruit salad, and yogurt for breakfast instead of scrambled eggs, croissants, or sugary buns.